huzheng16/MutationalPatterns/README.md

 A rainfall plot visualizes mutation types and intermutation distance.
 Rainfall plots can be used to visualize the distribution of mutations along the genome or a subset of chromosomes.
 The y-axis corresponds to the distance of a mutation with the previous mutation and is log10 transformed.
 Drop-downs from the plots indicate clusters or "hotspots" of mutations.

-Make rainfall plot of all autosomal chromosomes
+Make rainfall plot of sample 1 over all autosomal chromosomes
   ```{r}
   # define autosomal chromosomes
   chromosomes = seqnames(get(ref_genome))[1:22]